How many times in a restaurant have you seen the following ritual?

 Good liquor outlets stock them but for convenience, many customers shop online.

-When quality aerators are in the $20-$30 range and can be purchased and delivered via online traders such as Boyd and Co, many people peruse reviews of the various products, talk to friends who have an aerator, and make their purchase accordingly.
+When quality aerators are in the $20-$50 range and can be purchased and delivered via online traders such as Boyd and Co or pick one up at your local wine merchant or favourite winery cellar door many people peruse reviews of the various products, talk to friends who have an aerator, and make their purchase accordingly.

 Mind you there are even electronic aerators and they are more expensive.

 It all depends on how often you’ll use an aerator and what sort of task you want it to perform.